kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 - Members of the Javea Computer Club.
 - Members of expat walking groups.
-- Klara Sarkadi singing teacher and leader of the Orfeo de Denia choir.
+- Klara Sarkadi singing teacher and leader of the Orfeo de Dénia choir.
 - Old (apparent) friends in Dénia.
 - The whole town of Dénia who were clearly lied to about why I had been targeted and so felt justified in joining in the fun.
 - The only other option is that the town of Dénia is controlled by pure evil.